afewell/ovathetap/README.md

 helm repo add harbor https://helm.goharbor.io
 # create namespace for harbor
 kubectl create ns harbor
+# create secret for harbor tls certificate
+kubectl create secret tls harbor-cert --key /etc/ssl/CA/harbor.tanzu.demo.key --cert /etc/ssl/CA/harbor.tanzu.demo.crt -n harbor
 # install harbor
 helm install harbor harbor/harbor -f "/${ovathetap_assets}/harborvalues.yaml" -n harbor
 ```
 - **IMPORTANT:** It may take several minutes before the harbor deployment completes.
 Please ensure the harbor deployment is fully running before proceeding with the following verification steps:
   - enter the command `watch kubectl get deployments -n harbor` and wait for all of the deployments to be ready before proceeding
-  - Open a tab in firefox and navigate to the url `http://192.168.49.2:30002` and verify the harbor login page is displayed
+  - Open a tab in firefox and navigate to the url `https://192.168.49.2:30003` and verify the harbor login page is displayed
   - Login to the harbor web interface with the username `admin` and password `Harbor12345`
-  - Verify you can also login from your terminal with the command `docker login 192.168.49.2:30002` - enter the username `admin` and password `Harbor12345` when prompted.
+  - Verify you can also login from your terminal with the command `docker login 192.168.49.2:30003` - enter the username `admin` and password `Harbor12345` when prompted.
   - If any of these steps do not work, wait a few minutes and try again.
 Ensure these verification steps work before proceeding.